react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

   - `closing` - Animated node representing whether the card is closing. `1` when closing, `0` if not.
   - `layouts` - Layout measurements for various items we use for animation.
     - `screen` - Layout of the whole screen.
 Contains `height` and `width` properties.

+  > **Note that when a screen is not the last, it will use the next screen's transition config.** This is because many transitions involve an animation of the previous screen, and so these two transitions need to be kept together to prevent running two different kinds of transitions on the two screens (for example a slide and a modal).
+You can check the `next` parameter to find out if you want to animate out the previous screen.

   A config which just fades the card looks like this: